top of page

 When mediating a dispute between others, it is important to be able to empathize and understand each side’s goals, views, and concerns.

-Understanding is no less important when you are involved in the conflict personally: in fact, it’s possibly more important to understand the stance of the other party and be able to clearly articulate your own perspective.
+Understanding is no less important when you are involved in the conflict personally: in fact, it’s possibly more important to understand the stance of the other party and be able to clearly articulate your own perspective and core values.
 In either case, this understanding is also valuable for understanding where the problem came from in the first place.
 Unsurprisingly, a great many conflicts at work arise from poor communication, and sometimes the effort to understand both sides can in-and-of-itself help resolve some of the confusion.

 Approach both sides with respect: